 Scholarly material is generally available in subject-specific databases that include journal articles, conference proceedings, and related material published in related disciplines.
 For example, scholarly articles in economics can be found in a database called EconLit, and health science literature is available through PubMed.
 You can also search for scholarly articles in UW Libraries Search.
+If you discover an article that UW does not have access to in a full-text version, try requesting an Interlibrary Loan article scan.

 2. Choose your research subject area from the A-Z list that appears.
 Note that you will need to click on a broad subject category to expose more specific guide options.

 3. Select the Find Articles menu option in your chosen subject guide to expose database options relevant to your research.
-Tip: This menu item may alternatively be labeled Articles or Articles & eJournals.

 4. Choose a database and search for scholarly articles within that database.
 Note that clicking on a database option will open the page in a new tab.
 Need help searching within the database?
 AskUs!